 - 4. The original scheme outlined that reviews wherever possible should be undertaken by elected Members for elected Members. - 5.
-A small cohort of Members from across the political groups were trained by officers from the Welsh Local Government Association (WLGA) on how to undertake a review. - 6.
-The submitted responses from Members who completed the personal development review exercise were classified as confidential and securely archived.
+In the previous administration a small cohort of Members from across the political groups were trained by officers from the Welsh Local Government Association (WLGA) on how to undertake a review.
+Officers will be engaging with the WLGA and political groups to explore a cohort of current members undertaking this training. - 6.
+In previous years, the submitted responses from Members who completed the personal development review exercise were classified as confidential and securely archived.
 Nevertheless, the information obtained did help to inform the annual training and development programme. - 7.
 Despite initial early enthusiasm in the review scheme interest from Members in undergoing an individual review on an annual basis declined over the next four years with Members feeling that the exercise did not add any value in conducting their individual roles and responsibilities. - 8.
 Members emphasised the importance for ensuring 'political buy in' from the various Group leaders to assist in maintaining the process on an annual basis.